 We would not need to know about the news “as it happens” because we would be focused on the task at hand, which most days of the week is our job.

 In meetings we would put the thing away, provide constructive input to the meeting and address anything else after the meeting.

 We might employ hands free technology in our cars to talk while driving.
 However our eyes would be on the road and our hands guiding the vehicle … not texting our friends.

-“A drunk driver is 4 times more likely to have an accident.
-A sober driver texting is 8 times more likely to have an accident.”
+“A drunk driver is 4 (FOUR) times more likely to have an accident.
+A sober driver texting is 8 (EIGHT) times more likely to have an accident.”
 Insurance Company Statistics

 A rational choice would be to drive our day, to be as productive as possible and to use the smartphone as a tool.

-Instead … we let our smartphones interrupt our lives, impact our productivity, hurt our relationships and possibly kill us, and others.
+Instead … we let our smartphones interrupt our lives, impact our productivity, hurt our relationships AND worse still, possibly kill us, and others.

 Does this make sense to anyone?